 The abnormal temperature is detected and defined by the thermography camera.

-7. Click Audio Alert, and check Normal Temperature or Abnormal Temperature to enable desired audio alert when normal or abnormal temperature is detected by the camera.
+Go to Audio Alert, and check Normal Temperature or Abnormal Temperature as your desire.
+It will notify you with audio alert when normal or abnormal temperature is detected by the camera.

 Figure 5-3 Audio Alert